 As part of our ongoing expansion plans, we have constructed several manufacturing facilities for OLED panels in Korea in recent years, including our AP4 fabrication facility for plastic OLED panels for mobile and other applications, which commenced mass production in July 2019.
-Furthermore, in response to and in anticipation of growing demand in the China market, we established a joint venture with the government of Guangzhou to construct our new CO fabrication facility to manufacture next generation large-sized OLED panels, which was established under the name of LG Display High-Tech

-(China) Co., Ltd., in July 2018.
+Furthermore, in response to and in anticipation of growing demand in the China market, we established a joint venture with the government of Guangzhou to construct our new CO fabrication facility to manufacture next generation large-sized OLED panels, which was established under the name of LG Display High-Tech (China) Co., Ltd., in July 2018.
 We currently hold a 70% ownership interest in the joint venture and the government of Guangzhou holds the remaining 30% ownership interest.
-We have invested approximately \(\fomag{W}\)7 trillion in capital expenditures for the joint venture as of December 31, 2022, and we commenced mass production of large-sized OLED panels at the CO fabrication facility in July 2020.
-Each of our on-going expansion projects are generally subject to market conditions and any changes in our investment timetable.
+We have invested approximately W7 trillion in capital expenditures for the joint venture as of December 31, 2023, and we commenced mass production of large-sized OLED panels at the CO fabrication facility in July 2020.
+More recently, in February 2024, we completed the construction of our new AP5 fabrication facility and have subsequently commenced mass production of medium-sized OLED panels at such facility.
+Each of our ongoing expansion projects are generally subject to market conditions and any changes in our investment timetable.
 See "Item 4.D.
 Property, Plants and Equipment-Capital Expenditures."